-"Most men really identify with their work role as a core part of their identity," agrees Malcolm Schultz, JD, MFT, a clinical supervisor at Cancer Support Community, Benjamin Center in Los Angeles.
-He facilitates support groups for men with cancer.
+According to mental health experts, cancer can stir up complicated emotions and feelings of inadequacy for certain men, regardless of whether they’re married or single, have children, and/or are financially supporting dependents.
+“Most men really identify with their work role as a core part of their identity,” says Malcolm Schultz, JD, MFT, a clinical supervisor at Cancer Support Community, Benjamin Center in Los Angeles, who facilitates support groups for men with cancer.

-For men diagnosed with cancer, two questions often pop up when they consider their often reduced income and its effect on family, says Bill Goeren, LCSW, director of clinical services at CancerCare.
+For men who are diagnosed and going through treatment, two questions often pop up when they consider their often-reduced work/income and its effect on family, says Bill Goeren, LCSW, director of clinical services at CancerCare.
 They ask: “Have I disappointed?
 Have I failed?”

-Men with cancer tend to become more depressed than women with cancer, according to Tetyana Pudrovska, PhD, a researcher at the Population Research Institute, Penn State.
+According to Tetyana Pudrovska, PhD, a researcher at the Population Research Institute, Penn State, men with cancer tend to become more depressed than women with cancer.
 That, of course, can affect work performance and recovery.
 In her words: “Cancer poses a threat to the masculine identity because it entails lack of control over one’s body and other consequences incompatible with traditional masculinity.”

 Here, three case histories of men in different circumstances coping with cancer, the issues they faced on the job, and how they coped.